Yukon-Literacy-Coalition/ylc_website_v2/src/_kids-food/2021-10-06-yogurt-unicorn-bark.md

 ---
 title: Yogurt Unicorn Bark
 isArchived: false
-description: "Follow along with Carrie-Anne as she makes a delicious frozen treat!
-Unicorn bark is a versatile, healthy snack for kids of all ages. *Time:
+description: Follow along with Carrie-Anne as she makes a delicious frozen treat!
+Unicorn bark is a versatile, healthy snack for kids of all ages.
-  14:36*"
 thumbnail: /uploads/screen-shot-2021-10-06-at-10.44.16-am.png
 contentBlocks:
   - contentBlock: